 The Wolf is a protected species in Spain, and ASCEL is the model national entity defending it actively through the current law, as we think the strict conservation of this species is the best warranty of total preservation in regard to our ecosystems.

-- Divulgation of Wolves’ protection, as it is demanded by law and it cannot be conditioned due to economic activities (such as ranching or tourism).
-Activities must be adjusted to wolves’ presence, and not the other way round.
+- Divulgation of Wolves’ protection, as it is demanded by actual framework.
+This factt cannot be conditioned due to economic activities (such as ranching or tourism).
+Human activities must be adjusted to wolves’ presence, and not the other way round.

 Why was it created?